DinoChiesa/get-gcp-access-token/README.md

 On Windows, I just downloaded the .NETSDK v7.0 and installed it.

-Then, do the same setup as is described for the nodejs example for service accounts above.
-You need to generate a service account key json file.
-If you've already done it for the nodejs example, you do not need to repeat that setup to use the dotnet app.
+You need a service account key json file.
+To get it, follow the steps to generate and download a json key file, as described for the bash example for service accounts above.
+If you've already done it for the bash example, you do not need to repeat that setup for this example.

 Then, build and run the app.
 Follow these steps.
 I tested this on MacOS and Windows.